We are so fortunate to have a really great lamb farm near us on our side of Pittsburgh that sells responsibly raised, pastured meat.

 Cook time: 60 minutes

 In a large soup pot over medium-high heat, cook ground meat and onions until meat is cooked.
 You can add a couple sprinkles of salt and pepper at this point.
-Add in tomatoes and cabbage; stir and cook for 3-4 minutes.
-Add cabbage and stock and bring to a boil.
+Add in tomatoes, sauce, and cabbage; stir and cook for 3-4 minutes.
+Add stock and bring to a boil.
 Add in riced cauliflower and bring to a boil.
 Reduce the heat to low, cover, and simmer for 45 minutes, or until you are ready to serve.
 Add salt and pepper to taste.

 If you so desire, you can add some good quality parmesan cheese to your bowl like my husband does.